 When welding a workpiece, the necessary electric current is supplied via a tungsten electrode.
 In opposite to MIG and MAG welding, this electrode does not melt away.
 The weld seams are of very high quality, because the molten metal is protected from the influence of oxygen by the supply of a shielding gas.

-It is supplied directly via the welding head (1).
-As the electrode does not melt, the filler metal (7) is added manually.
-In TIG welding the welder can match the current intensity and the quantity of filler metal to the workpiece (6).
-In TIG welding the filler metal is added continuously or drop by drop.
-The filler wire remains continuously in the liquid weld pool.
-This procedure is therefore also called the "pushing method".
+The supply takes place directly via the welding head .
+As the electrode does not melt off, the filler metal is fed manually.
+With TIG welding, the welder can adjust the current intensity and the amount of filler metal to the workpiece.
+In TIG welding, the filler metal is fed continuously or drop by drop.
+The welding wire remains continuously in the liquid weld pool.
+This is why it is also called the "pushing method".